seinecle/mk99/docs/generated-html/subdir/localisation_temp_pdf.md

 http://smartcityinnovationlab.com/[image:lisboa.png[width=150]]

 == 2.
 The visual power of maps
-//ST: 2.
-The visual power of maps

-//ST: !
-==== a.
+=== a.
 Map: useful metaphors with a political dimension

-//ST: !
 - The visual metaphor of the map is widely understood

 - Makes exploration easy: all visible at once, while zoom allows for details as well

 - Multiple information cues (colors, symbols, shapes, layers, etc.)

 //ST: !
 - Keep in mind: maps are always *political*

 - Watch this extract from the TV series "The West Wing“, Season 2, Episode 16:

-//ST: !
 video::vVX-PrBRtTY[youtube]

-//ST: !
-==== b.
+=== b.
 Example: how to explore the real estate market in the Netherlands

-//ST: !
 - Every single building of the Netherlands on a map
 - Colored by year of construction
 - With role (retail or housing?) and surface highlighted